first-line-outsourcing/flo.sls/README.md

 - Log in with _admin/admin_ credentials
 - Now you can see the project's report

+### Troubleshooting

+- If you see the error `Not authorized.
+Analyzing this project requires authentication.
+Please provide a user token in sonar.login or other credentials in sonar.login and sonar.password.`, go to the `Administration` menu in the header -> `Security` -> scroll down and turn off `Force user authentication`.
+  Do it for local usage only!

 ## How to add evn variable

 In project used https://github.com/org-redtea/serverless-env-generator that fork of https://github.com/DieProduktMacher/serverless-env-generator.